 Matching a trailer to a motorhome is similar to that of car and caravan.
 You need to ensure you operate within the capability of the towing vehicle and the conditions of your driving licence.
 Details of such matching can be found on the Club's Data Sheet 20 - Matching Car and Caravan.

-You'll find an explanation of the various vehicle weight terms used in the text in the definitions panel on page 4.
+You'll find an explanation of the various vehicle weight terms used in the text in the definitions panel.
 Please note also that the legal term for a motorhome is - motor caravan -, though we use the more commonly used term (motorhome) here.

 Driving license issues